menu

 Demographics

-The per capita income in Hudson in 2018 was $24,192, which is low income relative to Michigan and the nation.
-This equates to an annual income of $96,768 for a family of four.
+The per capita income in Hudson in 2022 was $26,220, which is lower middle income relative to Michigan and the nation.
+This equates to an annual income of $104,880 for a family of four.
 However, Hudson contains both very wealthy and poor people as well.

+Hudson is a somewhat ethnically-diverse city.
 The people who call Hudson home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Hudson residents report their race to be White, followed by Native Hawaiian.
-Important ancestries of people in Hudson include German, Irish, English, Scottish, and Welsh.
+Hudson also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
+People of Hispanic or Latino origin account for 10.90% of the city’s residents.
+Important ancestries of people in Hudson include German, English, Irish, Dutch, and Scottish.

 The most common language spoken in Hudson is English.
-Other important languages spoken here include Polish and Spanish.
+Other important languages spoken here include Spanish and Polish.

 Notable & Unique Neighborhood Characteristics